SC Chamber names Howard Coker Business Leader of the Year

-COLUMBIA, S.C. – The South Carolina Chamber of Commerce has announced the honorees for the 2021 Business Leader of the Year, Public Servant of the Year, and the Sgt.
+COLUMBIA – The South Carolina Chamber of Commerce has announced the honorees for the 2021 Business Leader of the Year, Public Servant of the Year and the Sgt.
 William Jasper Freedom Award.

 Howard Coker, president and CEO of Sonoco, has been named the South Carolina Chamber of Commerce Business Leader of the Year.